Smoking Meat

 Cooking pot

 We know now that the smoked meat must be cooked, but does that mean that it must be cooked inside of the smokehouse?
-Don’t we have wonderfully designed and factory built electrical or gas stoves inside every kitchen?
-They are insulated, have built-in temperature controls and are almost begging for these smoked sausages to be baked inside.
+Don’t we have wonderfully designed and factory-built electrical or gas stoves inside every kitchen?
+They are insulated, have built-in temperature controls, and are almost begging for these smoked sausages to be baked inside.
 How about putting your smoked meats into a pot full of hot water and cooking these products on top of the stove?

 Smoking Without Nitrates

 Those who insist on smoking meats without nitrates, should be aware that the internal meat temperature trails the temperature of the smokehouse by about 25° F and to be on the outside of the danger zone, the smoking must be performed at temperatures higher than 170° F (77° C) which in our opinion becomes cooking with smoke.
-Clostridium botulinum bacteria need moisture, warm temperatures and the absence of oxygen.
-These are prevalent conditions in a small self contained smoker, where incoming air is kept at minimum in order for the sawdust to smolder and not to burst into the flames.
-A large outside smokehouse with a separate fire pit is at a smaller risk as there is an ample flow of fresh air that enters smoking chamber together with the smoke.
+Clostridium botulinum bacteria need moisture, warm temperatures, and the absence of oxygen.
+These are prevalent conditions in a small self-contained smoker, where incoming air is kept at a minimum in order for the sawdust to smolder and not to burst into flames.
+A large outside smokehouse with a separate fire pit is at a smaller risk as there is an ample flow of fresh air that enters the smoking chamber together with the smoke.
 Using dry wood increases safety as less moisture will be created.

 Smoking Temperatures